The cohomological Hall algebras of a preprojective algebra with symmetrizer: The shuffle algebra

 For any $v_1$ and $v_2\in \bbN^I$, we consider $\calS\calH_{v_1}\otimes \calS\calH_{v_2}$ as a $\bbC[t_1,t_2, t_3]$-submodule of by sending $\lambda'^i_s$ to $\lambda^i_s$, and $\lambda''^i_t$ to $\lambda^i_{t+v_1^i}$.
 Here $\{\lambda'^i_s \mid {i\in I, s=1,\dots, v_1^i}\}$ and $\{\lambda''^i_s \mid {i\in I, s=1,\dots, v_2^i}\}$ are the variables of $\calS\calH_{v_1}$ and $\calS\calH_{v_2}$ respectively.
 Define\footnote{The $\fac_1$ in the present paper and $\fac_1$ in \cite[\S 3.1]{YZ1} differ by a sign $(-1)^{\sum_{i\in I}v_1^iv_2^i}$.
 The shuffle formula in the present paper is deduced from a 3-dimensional COHA, while the one in \cite{YZ1} is obtained from a 2-dimensional COHA.
 This sign naturally occurs when comparing the dimensional reduction of a 3d COHA to a 2d COHA \cite[\S 5.1]{YZ2}.}

 and \begin{small} \end{small}

 The multiplication of $f_1(\lambda')\in \calS\calH_{v_1}$ and $f_2(\lambda'')\in \calS\calH_{v_2}$ is defined to be

-We show in \S~\ref{subsec:dimRed} that $\calS\calH$ endowed with the above multiplication is an associative algebra.
+It is a direct algebraic computation that $\calS\calH$ endowed with the above multiplication is an associative algebra.
 Note that although $\fac_1$ has a denominator, the symmetrization over shuffle elements creates zeros on the numerator which cancels the poles introduced by the denominators.
 Therefore, the shuffle product is well-defined without introducing any localization.